accidentalrebel/emacs-dokuwiki/README.md

 # To Do #
   * Use auth-source in storing login credentials
   * Create a function that displays a list of available pages
-  * Should be able to open a page even if a full url is entered